 Note: \_ISO\WINDOWS and \_ISO\AUTO folders are 'special', but all other level-2 menu folders behave identically.

-User files which can modify the behaviour of E2B
+User-added files which can modify the behaviour of E2B

-Less common user files (for debug, etc.):
+Less common user files (used for testing and debugging):

 \_ISO\Menu.lst - overrides standard E2B menu.lst boot code (used for testing only)

-\_ISO\F1.cfg - this Help F1 file will be used instead of the LANGuage F1.cfg file (used for testing new F1.cfg language file)
+\_ISO\F1.cfg - this Help F1 file will be used instead of the language F1.cfg file (used for testing new F1.cfg language file)

 If you are experiencing problems with E2B, delete or rename these files (if they are present), to see if they are adversely affecting E2B.

 Easy2Boot Folder Structure